 According to the mechanical engineer, the situation is always remembered and compared to the company’s current reality.

-We had a situation that the platform would have been able to identify for us to anticipate these eventual deviations.”
+We had situations that the platform would have been able to identify for us to anticipate these eventual deviations.

-Due to the results obtained and the improvement of the maintenance routines with the use of TRACTIAN solution, Embraer intends to increase the number of sensors and assets to be monitored in the Botucatu plant in 2022.
+Due to the results obtained and the improvement of the maintenance routines with the use of TRACTIAN’s solution, Embraer increased the number of sensors and assets to be monitored in the plant in 2022.

-Among the differentials that TRACTIAN presents, besides the easy installation of the system, wi-fi network independence and cost-benefit, Lage highlights the efficiency of the platform delivery and the possibility to develop the operational structuring of the CMMS together with the TRACTIAN team, with feedbacks and suggestions about the functionalities that the platform offers.
+Among the aspects that set TRACTIAN apart, besides the easy installation of the system, Wi-Fi network independence and benefits over costs, Lage highlights the efficiency of the platform delivery and the possibility to develop the operational structuring of the CMMS together with the TRACTIAN team, with feedbacks and suggestions about the functionalities that the platform offers.

 For Embraer, research and development is a latent subject, and the aviation giant intends to continue sharing situations and harvesting fruits together with TRACTIAN.
 “We are with TRACTIAN because it is pragmatic with results.
 It is simple, direct, objective, has no beating around the bush, and delivers results.
-Pragmatism with result.
-That’s what TRACTIAN is all about,” he concludes.
+That’s what TRACTIAN is all about“, he concludes.

 Do you want to improve the routine of your maintenance team, increasing the productivity of your plant and ensuring greater reliability of your assets?
-Do like Embraer and take TRACTIAN to your industrial plant.
+Follow Embraer’s steps and bring TRACTIAN to your industrial plant.
 Schedule a demonstration now.

 About the author: